FFaissole/Valuations/README.md

 - cd Valuations
 - make

-#Description of the files:
+#Description of the project:

+1) Spaces:
-- RoundedClosed.v: general construction of rounded up/down closed subset of a set, base of the lower and upper reals construction (this file is supposed to be completed)
+- RoundedClosed.v: general construction of inhabited rounded up/down closed subset of a set.
+It permits to define the lower and upper reals.
+  Rlow / RlowPos = Q -> Sier + inhabited + down-rounded + positivity (for RlowPos).
+  Operations on Rlow/RlowPos:
+    -- QRlow: cast of Q as a Rlow;
+    -- RlPlus: sum of lower reals;
+    -- Rlmult_q: product of a lower real with a positive rational;
+    -- Rlminus_q: substraction of a lower real and a positive rational; -- Rljoin: join of two lower reals;
+    -- Rlmeet: meet of two lower reals;
+    -- Rllub: lub of a sequence/enumerable set of lower reals.

 - Model.v: some axioms and results needed for synthetic topology.
 - Monad.v: a little definition of a monad (Kleisli's approach) based on the HoTT's category theory.
 - Valuations.v: formalization of open subsets and valuations (probability distributions but on open subsets).
 - LowerIntpos.v: integrable functions and lower integrals.
-- Riesz.v: formalization of a constructive Riesz representation theorem, with the definition of simple functions by Tarski's free monoid, and subdivisions (WIP).
+- Riesz.v:

+2) Theories:
+- Test